-A. Our certifications require only legitimate actions and ethical behaviour.
+A. Our certifications require only legitimate actions and ethical behavior.
 You can verify our certifications at the respective independent international certification organizations.
 Read more about us because this is important.

 Q. Who are your clients?

-Q. Who in a client company is usually responsible for security?
+Q. Who is usually responsible for security in a client company?
 Who should be contacted to promote security?

 A. You can talk to the company's owner, director, CEO (Chief Executive Officer), CIO (Chief Information Officer), CSO (Chief Security Officer), CISO (Chief Information Security Officer), CTO (Chief Technology Officer), CAE (Chief Audit Executive), CFO (Chief Financial Officer), IT and security specialists, or similar roles.

 Q. If security is an intangible asset, then how will a customer know what they pay for?